 If the character variable that defines an internal file is too small for the output sent to it, an error condition results.
 This can be detected with an iostat= or err= specifier; without one of these, error termination occurs.

 Most implementations include an optional facility for bounds checking.
 These bounds checks are likely to be incomplete for a dummy argument that is an explicit-shape or assumed-size array because of passing only the address of such an object, or because the local declaration of the bounds might be inconsistent with those of the actual argument.
 It is therefore preferable to use an assumed-shape array as a procedure dummy argument.
-The performance of operations involving assumed-shape arrays is improved by the use of the contiguous attribute.
+The performance of operations involving assumed-shape arrays is improved by using the contiguous attribute.

 Fortran provides a set of array bounds intrinsic inquiry procedures which can be used to obtain the bounds of arrays where such information is available.
 Fortran also provides character length intrinsic inquiry functions so the length of character entities can be reliably found.